qinix/rb-brain/README.md

     require 'brain'

-Or, in Rails you can add it to your Gemfile:
+Or, you can add it to your Gemfile:

     gem 'rb-brain', :require => 'brain'